tilahundiriba/Final_project_with_friendss/README.md

 We would like to express our deepest gratitude to all the people and institutions that have contributed to making this project possible.

 #### Development Team
-- **[Contributor Name]**: Thank you for your valuable contributions and dedication to this project.

-#### Institution
-- **Shashamene Specialized Referral Hospital**: We appreciate the support and collaboration in developing this system to enhance healthcare services.

-#### Reference Design
-- We would also like to thank [<a href="">Name of your reference</a>] for the original design that served as inspiration for this project.
 #### Development Team
 - Industrial Project Group: Thank you for being a productive partner with impressive technical thinking and good execusion style.
 - Muluken Getaye: I appreciate your commitment and dedication.
 Your zeal and you promptness to executing tasks at hand, you are a great partner.
 - Malefiyash Belete: I appreciate your commitment and dedication.
 Your zeal and you promptness to executing tasks at hand, you are a great partner.
 - Jaackson Tombe: I appreciate your commitment and dedication.
 Your zeal and you promptness to executing tasks at hand, you are a great partner.

+#### Institution
+- **Shashamene Specialized Referral Hospital**: We appreciate the support and collaboration in developing this system to enhance healthcare services.

+#### Reference Design
+- We would also like to thank [<a href="">Name of your reference</a>] for the original design that served as inspiration for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->